srogmann/JBLOOMz/README.md

 * LlmWorkerPoolReentrantLock: Synchronizing the threads using reentrant locks.
 * LlmWorkerPoolBusySpin: A very CPU-intensive executor without JVM-based locking.

 The multi-threaded executors are faster than the single-threaded one.
-But even CPU-based pytorch is seven times faster.
+But even CPU-based pytorch is some times faster.
 But there is [JEP 448](https://openjdk.org/jeps/448), the vector API!
 I haven't tried that yet.

 One question is how the different threads treat the float-arrays.
 I'm used to AtomicInteger and AtomicLong.
 But using millions of volatile floats?
 This implementation uses pure float\[\]\[\]\[\] so I can't guarantee that there are not race conditions reading floats when JIT optimizes the execution of the threads.

 A consolation is the loading of the model at the beginning which is fast.

+The caching of fusedQkv (query-key-value tensors of the attention-part) speeds up the generation of the tokens after processing the input-tokens.

-When this Java implementation needs about 15 seconds to generate "我在Java中写程序。</s>" (bloomz-560), pytorch and 🤗 Transformers do that in less than one second on the same machine, without using the GPU!
+When this Java implementation needs about two seconds (15 seconds without fusedQkv-cache) to generate "我在Java中写程序。</s>" (bloomz-560), pytorch and 🤗 Transformers do that in less than one second on the same machine, without using the GPU!

-Using the model bloomz-3b pytorch needs 3 seconds, Java about 82 seconds and about 13 - 14 GB heap space.
+Using the model bloomz-3b pytorch needs 3 seconds, Java about 13 seconds (82 seconds without fusedQkv-cache) and about 13 - 14 GB heap space.

 ## Getting a model